bmc/classutil/index.md

 ## Building

-Building the library requires [SBT][] 0.10.1.
-Install SBT, as described at the SBT web site.
-Then, assuming you have an `sbt` shell script (or .BAT file, for Windows), run:
+Building the library requires [SBT][] 0.13.1, but you don't have to install it (unless you're building on Windows).
+Instead, just use the `./activator` script at the top level of the repository.
+The script, part of [Lightbend Activator)(https://www.lightbend.com/activator/download), automatically downloads the appropriate versions of SBT and Scala for you.
+(You _do_ need to have an installed Java JDK.
+I recommend 1.8.)

+You can build with this one simple command:

-    sbt +compile +package
+    ./activator +compile +package

 The resulting jar files will be under the top-level `target` directory, in subdirectories specific to each Scala version.